-In 2019, 32% of businesses and 22% of charities are reporting cyber attacks or breaches, this is costing businesses an average of £4,180 and charities £9,470 each year for the cost of repairing the damage, time spent dealing with the problems and placing prevention measures for future attacks.
+In 2019, 32% of organisations and 22% of charities are reporting cyber attacks or breaches, this is costing businesses an average of £4,180 and charities £9,470 each year for the cost of repairing the damage, time spent dealing with the problems and placing prevention measures for future attacks.

-Find the best cyber security speakers
+Find the best cybersecurity speakers

 "Hackers scare us and fascinate us at once, and our reasons for these feelings are valid, but we shouldn’t let fear get the best of us.
 They scare us, but the choices they make have dramatic outcomes that influence us all.”